SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

 upgrades, so perform your normal `sudo apt-get update && sudo apt-get upgrade`.
 `kubectl`, `kustomize`, `yq`, `lxd` and a few other tools are installed as snaps, so you may want to upgrade these as well: `sudo snap refresh`.
+From R5 `sudo apt-get install -y jq` is also required as this is used by the diskless flavors feature, #424.
 Default operating system image was changed from Ubuntu 20.04 to Ubuntu 22.04 in R4.

 #### k8s-cluster-api-provider git